Native Mac capture tool, public beta open

 What exactly does “one-time payment” mean?

-Your license covers the version you buy — all of v1 — including every v1.x update, fix, and feature we ship along the way.
+Your license covers the version you buy, including every v1.x update, fix, and feature we ship along the way.
 Free, forever, no strings.

-If some distant day there's a v2 big enough to be a new product, your v1 keeps working exactly as it does, and existing owners get it at a meaningful early-supporter discount.
-That's the whole arrangement — no renewals hiding anywhere.
+If some distant day there is a v2 big enough to be a new product, your v1 keeps working exactly as it does.
+Existing owners get it at a meaningful early-supporter discount.
+That is the whole arrangement, no renewals hiding anywhere.

 Does anything leave my Mac?